FahimFBA/programming-memory/README.md

-# programming-memory
+# programming-memory :smiley:

-collection of all the random programming codes that I'm gonna use in my YouTube channel
+A collection of all the random programming codes that I'm gonna use in my YouTube channel. :movie_camera:

+## :star: the repo to show some love and to tell that you care!

 | Index | Topic                                                                                 | Programming Language | Directory                     | YouTube Link | Article Link |
 | ----- | ------------------------------------------------------------------------------------- | -------------------- | ----------------------------- | ------------ | ------------ |